Merkoba/Meltdown/arguments.md

 ### argumentdoc

+Make the argumentdoc and save it on this path

+Default: [Empty string]

+Type: str

+---

+### keyboardoc

-Make the argument and save it on this path
+Make the keyboardoc and save it on this path

 Default: [Empty string]